www.floresflowers.com

 The on-going La Niņa drought necessitates this intervention.
 Topsoil and subsoil are very dry and their survival will be dependent on supplemental irrigation.

-As spring progresses to summer, and the Comal Springs look like they did in early 1956, the usual suspects will again be asking you to let your landscape suffer or die, to protect the "crittters".
+As this cyclical drought progresses and the Comal Springs look like they did in early 1956, the usual suspects will again be asking you to let your landscape suffer or die, to protect the "critters".
 Those eco-nazis, radical environmentalists, politicians beholden to "downstream interests," and other bed-wetting sissies will neglect to inform you that the "critters" will not suffer irreparable harm.
-The current population of Fountain Darters was reintroduced from individuals kept at the federal fish hatchery.
+The current Comal Springs population of Fountain Darters was reintroduced from individuals kept at the federal fish hatchery.
 The Gambusia were illegally reintroduced from the San Marcos Springs population, and the Blind Salamanders will again retreat into the safety of the Edwards Aquifer.

 If you read the local paper, listen to for-profit media outlets, or Government Radio (NPR), please disregard their propaganda.
 If the "downstream interests" wanted to keep Comal Springs flowing, they could restrict the spring openings to restore their natural state before they were blasted open in the 19th century.
 They could also recharge the aquifer with treated wastewater where the Cibolo Creek intersects the recharge zone as well as at Hueco Springs (when they are not flowing).